rizinorg/book/src/debugger/intro.md

 # Debugger

 Debuggers are implemented as IO plugins.
-Therefore, radare can handle different URI types for spawning, attaching and controlling processes.
-The complete list of IO plugins can be viewed with `r2 -L`.
+Therefore, rizin can handle different URI types for spawning, attaching and controlling processes.
+The complete list of IO plugins can be viewed with `rizin -L`.
 Those that have "d" in the first column ("rwd") support debugging.
 For example:

 ```
 r_d  debug       Debug a program or pid. dbg:///bin/ls, dbg://1388 (LGPL3)